libriscv/libriscv/README.md

 cmake .. -DRISCV_EXT_C=OFF -DCMAKE_BUILD_TYPE=Release
 ```

 Other build options that aid performance: Enabling link-time optimizations.
 Using the latest and greatest compiler version.
 Enabling all the native accelerated system calls.
 Enabling the read-write arena (default ON).
-Unrolling loops.
+Unrolling loops in the sandboxed program.

 ## Game development example

 There is a simple [step-by-step gamedev example](/examples/gamedev) under the examples folder.
-There are examples for the C++, Nelua and Nim languages.
+There are also examples for the C++, Rust, Nelua and Nim languages.

 For a more complete and thorough implementation, have a look at [RVScript](https://github.com/fwsGonzo/rvscript).
-It embeds libriscv in a tiny example framework and automatically builds fully functional C++ programs for low latency scripting.
+It embeds libriscv in a tiny example game framework and automatically builds fully functional C++ programs for ultra low-latency scripting.